 As we arrived late in the evening where it is always to difficult to gauge what a city is really like, I looked towards our next day in the city with some apprehension.

-What to do In Kigali
+Best Things to do In Kigali

-What to do in Kigali: The Kigali Genocide Memorial Centre
+The Kigali Genocide Memorial Centre

 Our main stop, as I think is the case with many tourists was the Kigali Genocide Memorial Centre.
 The centre has beautiful grounds that serves as a cemetery for over 250,000 people who died in the Capital during the Genocide.
 The scale of this memorial only serves to emphasis the extent of the atrocity.
 Inside, the centre is given over to explaining how the genocide came to pass, historical context and how the international community did little to prevent or intervene.
 A shameful blemish on reputation on the rest of the international community.

-What you need to know about visiting the Kigali Genocide Memorial Centre
+What you need to know about visiting the Kigali Genocide Memorial Centre:

 It was without a doubt the most upsetting place I have ever been.
 The sheer scale coupled with the stories of survivors had me in tears.
 The stories of children caught up in the Genocide were the most harrowing.
 There were some stories of heros that risked their lives for others that were uplifting and a welcome relief but not enough to counter the effects.
 Though uncomfortable, I am really happy that we visited the Memorial.

 After we left the Genocide Memorial, we wanted to explore what other things to do in Kigali.
 Our first stop was an artisan craft market.
 It was only once we had left the genocide memorial that you began to notice the ages of the people in capital, the missing generation and notice the literal scars on the residents of Kigali.